wallymathieu/assertfail/_posts/2023-12-02-Clean-Architecture-Comparison.md

 | [@dotnet-architecture/eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb) | No |
 | [@kgrzybek/modular-monolith-with-ddd](https://github.com/kgrzybek/modular-monolith-with-ddd) | No |

 The use of [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) is not uncommon.
 A dissenting view from what Martin Fowler teaches is that you should embrace manipulating data instead of coupling data and behavior as seen in the book [Data Oriented Programming](https://www.manning.com/books/data-oriented-programming).
+Note also that even though the domain might be too simple in many cases, I've given the authors the benefit of doubt.